COVID-19

 To apply for social housing rent geared-to-income housing, you must complete the following steps:

-The application package consists of three categories - Adults, Family and Senior.
-Download and print the application form and building selection form that best describes your situation.
+Download and print the application form and the building selection form that best describes your situation.

 Please note that these forms are Adobe PDF.
 To download and print, you must have the latest in Adobe's PDF on your computer.
 Click on the Adobe link for a free download.